-- 7.1.
 Staff must exercise caution when using information technology and be aware of the risks to themselves and others.
-Regard should be given to the school's Online Safety Policy and ICT Acceptable Use Policy, which may be found on the server and on the school website, at all times both inside and outside of work. - 7.2.

 Staff must not engage in inappropriate use of social network sites which may bring themselves, the school, school community or employer into disrepute.
-Staff should ensure that they adopt suitably high security settings on any personal profiles they may have. - 7.3.
-Staff should exercise caution in their use of all social media or any other web based presence that they may have, including written content, videos or photographs, and views expressed either directly or by 'liking' certain pages or posts established by others.
-This may also include the use of dating websites where staff could encounter pupils either with their own profile or acting covertly. - 7.4.
-Contact with pupils should only made via the use of school email accounts or telephone equipment when appropriate and strictly for educational reasons. - 7.5.
-Photographs/stills or video footage of pupils should only be taken using school equipment, for purposes authorised by the school.
+Staff should ensure that they adopt suitably high security settings on any personal profiles they may have.

+Staff should exercise caution in their use of all social media or any other web based presence that they may have.
+This includes creating, endorsing, liking, posting, retweeting, sharing direct messaging or sending any statements, photo's, videos, audios or messages.
+This also includes speaking and/or lip syncing to other creators' content and any music used.

+This may also include the use of dating websites where staff could encounter pupils either with their own profile or acting covertly.

+Contact with pupils should only made via the use of school email accounts or telephone equipment when appropriate and strictly for educational reasons.

+Photographs or video footage of pupils should only be taken using school equipment, for purposes authorised by the school.
 Any such use should always be transparent and only occur where parental consent has been given.
 The resultant files from such recording or taking of photographs must be stored in accordance with the school's procedures on school equipment.

+Further details on this can be found in the Online Safety Policy and Acceptable User Agreements, and social media Policy which may be found on the Server T Drive, under Policies.